Discover if you can afford the cost of living in Russia, including the price of real estate, groceries and healthcare in cities such as Moscow.

-Public medical care is offered in federal and municipal facilities.
-There are health posts, health centres, urban polyclinics and specialised medical hospitals.
+Public medical care is available in federal and municipal facilities.
+There are health posts, health centres, urban polyclinics, and specialized medical hospitals.
 Staff in Russian health facilities rarely speak English outside of the major cities.

 If you live in Moscow or St. Petersburg, doctors and clinics are of excellent standards and most of the staff speak many languages.

-International organisations are often located nearby popular expat neighbourhoods.
+International organizations are often located nearby popular expat neighborhoods.
 However, the service at these clinics can get expensive, so having a comprehensive insurance policy or a discussion of this matter to your future employer is recommended.

 If you depend on prescription medication, make sure the drug is legal and available in the country.
-Importation of some medications into Russia can be very limited.
+Stocks of some medications in Russia are sometimes limited.

 Those who have a residency permit in Russia must have a health card, which includes the mandatory national healthy policy insurance.
-The card should be presented in advance receiving free medical care.
-Additionally, all foreigners are required to have a comprehensive health insurance before entering the country.
-It is also recommended to use private facilities and not rely on public ones.
+Present the card in advance for free care.
+Additionally, all foreigners must have comprehensive health insurance before entering the country.
+Use private facilities and don’t rely on public ones.